 The list menu option will display all regions.

-The save ... save all regions in one of these formats:
+The save ... display a dialog box allowing you to save selected or all regions in one of these formats:

 The remove menu option will delete all regions.